Five Point Conservation Approach

 Changing perceptions, beliefs and habits, in order to protect and preserve nature starts with education.
-It is for this very reason that the Tikki Hywood Trust’s mission statement involves the use of education as a stepping stone.
-During the time that the Trust has been in operation we have established and operated several educative tools; ranging from a primary school level program, “Kusanganisa”, to a series of animal welfare workshops for key Parks and wildlife personnel, to informative posters which are displayed publically.
-As our purpose evolves with the Tikki Hywood Trust, so too does our approach to education and the creation of awareness.
+It is for this very reason that the Tikki Hywood Foundation’s mission statement involves the use of education as a stepping stone.
+During the time that the Foundation has been in operation we have established and operated several educative tools; ranging from a primary school level program, “Kusanganisa”, to a series of animal welfare workshops for key Parks and wildlife personnel, to informative posters which are displayed publically.
+As our purpose evolves with the Tikki Hywood Foundation, so too does our approach to education and the creation of awareness.

 In our experience, children are not the only ones who need education.
 Captive wild animal welfare is a vastly unknown field in our country Zimbabwe and one that we feel needs to be addressed.
-As a result, the Tikki Hywood Trust conducts wildlife welfare workshops for specific levels of government and wildlife authority personnel, with the aim of furthering awareness and ultimately improving actions taken in these areas.
+As a result, the Tikki Hywood Foundation conducts wildlife welfare workshops for specific levels of government and wildlife authority personnel, with the aim of furthering awareness and ultimately improving actions taken in these areas.

 Wildlife and the environment are the silent victims of any land in turmoil.
 In this past decade and a half of our history, there is little of this land Zimbabwe, which remains untouched.
 Socio – political upheaval, coupled with economic distress, have contributed to the plunder and decimation of our natural heritage.
 Where human need has surpassed the capacity of our country to give, always it is the environment and her inhabitants that suffer.
 Right now, the Vumba area is under this very threat, indigenous forests are burning and the wild animals that inhabit them are being slaughtered.
 We as a nation need to react to this destruction quickly and decisively, if we are to preserve the magical mystical Eastern Highlands of Zimbabwe.

-The Tikki Hywood Trust and other stakeholders have joined forces to plan and implement a solution for the protection of the environment and wildlife of the Vumba area.
+The Tikki Hywood Foundation and other stakeholders have joined forces to plan and implement a solution for the protection of the environment and wildlife of the Vumba area.
 In strategic partnership with the Zimbabwe Parks and Wildlife Management Authority (ZPWMA), all private and public stakeholders and the community of the Vumba, we have pledged to conserve and preserve our heritage.
 The result of this collaboration is the formation of an independent anti-poaching and environmental protection unit who work with ZPWMA and the surrounding community, including Tourism operators and

 private property owners.